-If you inherited hemoglobin E from both parents, however, it can cause additional complications, like:
+If you inherited the defect from both parents, it can cause complications, such as:

 Many people have no symptoms.
-Those with more severe hemoglobin E-related disorders may experience mild thalassemia, or anemia-like symptoms.
-But even these are rare.
-When they do happen, they may include:
+Those with more severe hemoglobin E related disorders may have mild thalassemia, or anemia-like symptoms.
+But, even these are rare.
+When they do occur, they may include:

-Hemoglobin E trait is typically discovered in infants during newborn screenings.
-The specific test is known as a mean corpuscular volume test.
-It is part of the complete blood count test.
-The testing might also include elements like hemoglobin electrophoresis or iron studies.
-A genetic test of the HBB gene may also be performed.
+Hemoglobin E trait is most often found during routine newborn screenings.
+The specific test is known as a mean corpuscular volume test and is part of the complete blood count test.
+The testing might also include elements such as hemoglobin electrophoresis or iron studies.
+A genetic test of the HBB gene may also be done.

-If you are a known carrier of hemoglobin E trait, hemoglobin testing is recommended if you want to have children.
-If your partner is also a carrier, you risk having a child with hemoglobin E disease, hemoglobin E/thalassemia, or hemoglobin sickle E disease.
+If you are a known carrier of hemoglobin E trait, testing is urged before you have children.
+If your partner is also a carrier, you risk having a child with hemoglobin E or related diseases.